nvaccess/nvda/readme.txt

 	* version: The version of this build.
 	* release: Whether this is a release version.
 	* publisher: The publisher of this build.
 	* certFile: The certificate file with which to sign executables.
+The certificate must be in pfx format and contain the private key.
 	* outputDir: The directory where the final built archives and such will be placed.
 	* targetArchitectures: The target architectures that NVDA should support.
 Possible values are all, x86 and x86_64.
 This should generally be left as the default.